A LOUD EXPLOSION shook the ground as dust blew in my face.

-Blinding light from simultaneous eruptions lit the night sky in a spectacular display of falling debre.
+Blinding light lit up the night sky.
 If only these were celebratory fireworks, but they weren’t.

-Fear seized me as I stared in disbelief.
+I stared.
 My feet felt as if they were entombed in concrete.
-This couldn’t be happening.
-Not now, Jesus, not when you just told us to marry quickly.
+This couldn’t be happening—not now.

-But I was paralyzed.
-Seconds ticked by as I imagined my body blown to bits from rapidly approaching missiles.
-Screeching sirens faded in and out.
-Swishing knives cut through the air as if they were tearing a veil, followed by loud booms that shook the ground.
-One after the other, they reverberated, each one getting closer.
-Temporary silence ensued, followed by more explosions and more thunder.
+Daniel pulled on my hand.
+Seconds ticked by as I imagined my body being blown to bits.
+Sirens faded in and out.
+Swishing knives cut through the air, followed by rumbles.
+Each one got closer.
 Multiple alarms sounded as transformers blew across the city.
-I felt something burning on my arms.
-I screamed, slapping at whatever it was.
+I felt something burning and slapped my arm.

-I wiped the soot off me.
-How could this be?
-One minute we were celebrating our first kiss discussing marriage plans, and the next we were running for our lives.
-I brushed my fingers through my long brown hair.
-Yuck.
-I'd have to shower to get the soot off..
-Another missile swished by followed by a powerful boom.
+I couldn’t believe this was happening.
+One minute we were celebrating our first kiss, and the next we were running for our lives.
+I brushed back my long dark brown hair with my fingers.
+Another missile whizzed by.

-"We're going to die, Daniel," I cried.
 I struggled to catch my breath.
+“We’re going to die.”

-Daniel’s brown eyes betrayed no fear.
-Only gentle reassurance.
-"We’re in a bomb shelter.”
+Daniel’s brown eyes reassured me.
+“We’re in a bomb shelter.”

-Instead, I had chosen to wait on God's timing.
-Why couldn’t this attack have waited just a few more days?
-Jesus, I know you told us to marry quickly, but we just got back to Jerusalem.
-We couldn't marry that quickly.
+Why couldn’t this attack have waited a few more days?
+Jesus told us to marry, but we had just returned to Jerusalem.

 Daniel whispered in my ear, “I love you, Shale.”

 Now the sirens drowned him out.
-I stepped toward the shelter entrance to hear better, but Daniel blocked me.
+I stepped toward the shelter entrance, but Daniel blocked me.

-“I’m not going to let you rescue a dog.
-That's crazy."
+“I’m not going to let you rescue a dog.”